hdavidethan/catan-tp/readme.txt

 CATAN: The Settlers of Python

 This project is a python implementation of the popular board game Catan.
-It allows players to play in two modes: Hotseat or AI.

-Hotseat Mode:
-Here you can play a classic game of Catan against your friends.
-Just take turns on the same computer and avoid peeking at each others' hands to ensure complete immersion.

-AI Mode:
-Here you can play singleplayer against 3 AI Players.
-You just have to observe the AI's moves and click End Turn.
+The game allows players to add up to 3 other human or AI players.
+When playing against other human players, the game is done "hotseat" turn-based style, where each player takes turns on the same computer.
+For full immersion, it is recommended that all players only look at their own hands.

 How to Run the Game?
 Open the app.py file in the root directory and run in Python 3.